uarulraj486/HTTPToJMS/README.md

 **Java Project**
 1. Update the custom-handler.properties file according to your needs.

-2. Compile and build the package MessageHandlerHTTPToJMS.jar from the Java project MessageHandlerHTTPToJMS using IntelliJ Copy the MessageHandlerHTTPToJMS.jar from the target folder.
+2. Compile and build the package MessageHandlerHTTPToJMS.jar from the Java project MessageHandlerHTTPToJMS Copy the MessageHandlerHTTPToJMS.jar from the target folder.

 **API Manager 3.2.0**